SVEE: Swedish language courses

 Please note!
 Swedish for Exchange Students, Levels 5, 6, 7 and 8 are specially designed for exchange students who have profuse knowledge in Swedish and have this language as a major subject at their home university (i.e. skandinavister).

-During autumn 2021, level 7 and 8 will be offered together with the students studying SFSA30 (part time version).
+During autumn 2023, level 7 and 8 will be offered together with the students studying SFSH31 (part time, online).
+Space permitting, levels 5 and 6 will be offered together with regular students studying SFSH30 (full time, campus).

 Workload, credits, attendance and withdrawals